 For all cancers, genetics and family history of cancer can play a role in an individual’s likelihood of a cancer diagnoses.
 In other words, if you have a family member with a certain type of cancer, your risk of getting the same type of cancer increases.
 Smoking can also significantly increase the risk for getting specific types of cancer as smoking damages DNA in cells.

 - Limit alcohol consumption.

-- Eat lots of fruit and vegetables, whole grains (pasta and bread), and limit foods that are high in saturated fat and red meats.
+- Eat lots of fruit, vegetables, and whole grains, and limit foods that are high in saturated fat and red meats.

 - Exercise regularly.
-30 to 45 minutes of physical activities five days a week is recommended.
+30 to 45 minutes of physical activity five days a week is recommended.

 - Maintain a healthy weight.